Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 `--gain` scales the output amplitude.
 With the default gain of `1.0` the composite signal uses most of the 16‑bit range.
 Larger values boost the level but may cause clipping.

+`--srate` sets the I/Q sample rate in Hertz.
+The default is `5000000`.

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.